Digital Switzerland Strategy

 Vision

-Switzerland consistently prioritises digital offerings for the benefit of all people, regardless of gender, age or origin (digital first).
+Switzerland consistently prioritises digital offerings for the benefit of everyone, regardless of gender, age or origin (digital first).
 It makes targeted use of the opportunities offered by sustainable digital transformation so that everyone benefits in the long run.
 Switzerland is one of the most digitally competitive and innovative countries in Europe.

 Purpose

 The aim is for the population as a whole to benefit from a digital transformation that is responsible and sustainable (ecologically, economically and socially).
 This is being driven forward jointly by the authorities at all federal levels, as well as by stakeholders from civil society, business, academia and politics.
+Gender equality is also taken into account.

 Focus themes